MataDesigns/SimpleSDK/Carthage/Checkouts/EasyJSON/README.md

 **So long as the keys match the property name exactly.**

-If your Dictionary keys are different from the property names go to [Custom Mapping](#custom-mapping).
+If your Dictionary keys are different from the property names go to [KeyMaps](#keymaps).

 ```swift
 import EasyJSON